MariaChowdhury831/practice.github.io/_pages/education.md

 ---

-layout: archive
-title: "CV"
-permalink: /cv/
+permalink: /
+title: "Education"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html

 ---

-{% include base_path %}

 Education
 ======